akretion/odoo-mooncard-connector/README.rst

 * Once the user has validated the information on his smartphone, the information is sent to Mooncard ; the 6 things required for the accoutant are now registered !

 Competing enterprise expense management solutions also take advantage of the smartphone of the user to take a picture of the receipt and then use OCR (Optical Character Recognition) to try to extract the relevant information.
 But the experience has prooved that it regularly fails to extract all the required information.
-The solution proposed by Mooncard, with the use of a special credit card, is better and more reliable than the competing solutions.
+The solution proposed by Mooncard, with the use of a special corporate card, is better and more reliable than the competing solutions.

 How the Odoo-Mooncard connector works
 =====================================

 Upon installation of the Odoo modules for Mooncard, one product is created for each kind of expense as per the Mooncard expense nomenclature (which has 33 expense categories).
 As any Odoo product, each product is attached to an expense account and an optional VAT tax.

-The Mooncard connector will download the credit card transactions in Odoo ; each transaction will be mapped to the corresponding Odoo product.
+The Mooncard connector will download the card transactions in Odoo ; each transaction will be mapped to the corresponding Odoo product.

 Then, in Odoo, the accountant can: